zaidbadiger/PresentationReviewApp/README.md

 ### Student Use

-To get the full experience we recommend using one of the default student accounts.These accounts already come prepopulated with data to enchance user experience.
+To get the full experience we recommend using one of the default student accounts.
+These accounts already come prepopulated with data to enchance user experience.
 The following student included are below:

 name: 'Simon Kirksey', email: 'kirksey@osu.edu', password: 'asdfgh',
 name: 'Antoni Rempala',  email: 'rempala@osu.edu', password: 'asdfgh',